 Perfect Buckwheat

-Buckwheat is a gluten free, three sided seed, but we call it a grain.
+Buckwheat is a gluten free, three sided seed, which is often called a grain.
 It’s goes under the name of buckwheat groats and has a distinctive earthy, somewhat nutty flavor.
-When toasted, buckwheat is known as kasha*.
+When roasted, buckwheat is known as kasha*.
 Commercial kasha is a dark, reddish brown color while “raw” buckwheat has a tan color.
-In recipes, these can be used interchangeably.
+In recipes, kasha and buckwheat groats can be used interchangeably.
+It has a lot of nutritional benefits and can be used as a cereal grain, in casseroles and cold in salads

 When planning to use buckwheat in a salad or a casserole, I get best results when the buckwheat is cooked first then allowed to cool.
 It’s in the cooling where the magic happens as the grain firms up and holds its shape better.
-The end result will be no mushy texture.
+The end result will be a soft texture vs mushy.
 Buckwheat pairs well with mushrooms and can be used instead of rice in casseroles like this Buckwheat Casserole with Broccoli and Mushrooms.

 Following is a technique I developed to get perfect fluffy buckwheat every time.
 With using this method, it’s simple and full proof.
 You can be reassured that your buckwheat will turn out nice and fluffy, not mushy.